 4. son of Zerahiah, son of Uzzi, son of Bukki,

 6. this Ezra went up from Babylon.
-And he was a scribe skilled in the Law of Moses that Jehovah, the God of Israel, had given.
-The king granted him all that he asked, for the hand of the Jehovah his God was on him.
+Now, he was a scribe skilled in the law of Moses which Jehovah, the God of Israel, had given.
+The king granted him all that he asked, for the hand of Jehovah his God was on him.

-7. And there went up from among the sons of Israel, some of the priests, and the Levites, and the singers, and the porters, and the Nethinim, unto Jerusalem, in the seventh year of Artaxerxes the king.
+7. There also went up some of the children of Israel, some of the priests, the Levites, the singers, the porters, and the Nethinim to Jerusalem, in the seventh year of Artahshasta the king.

-9.for in the first day of the first month, he began to go up from Babylon, and in the first day of the fifth month he came to Jerusalem, for the good hand of his God was upon him.
+9.for in the first day of the first month, he began the ascent from Babylon, and in the first day of the fifth month, he came to Jerusalem, for the good hand of his God was upon him.

-10. For Ezra had fixed his heart to study the law of the Jehovah, and to do it, and to teach in Israel statutes and ordinances.
+10. For Ezra had set his heart to study the law of Jehovah, and to do it, and to teach statute and ordinance in Israel.

-11. Now this is a copy of the letter that the king Artaxerxes gave unto Ezra the priest, the scribe, even a scribe of the words of the commandments of Jehovah, and of his statutes to Israel:
+11. Now, this is a copy of the letter which Artahshasta the king gave to Ezra the priest, the scribe, even a scribe of the words of the commandments of Jehovah, and of His statutes to Israel:

-12. Artaxerxes, king of kings, to Ezra the priest, the scribe of the law of the God of heaven, [perfect, and so forth,?]
+12.“Artahshasta, King of kings, to Ezra the priest, a scribe of the law of the God of heaven.
+Perfect peace.
+And now,

-13.I decree that all in my kingdom among the people of Israel, or their priests or Levites, who, of his own free will, chooses to go with you to Jerusalem, may go with you.
+13.by me, a decree has been made that all in my kingdom among the people of Israel, or their priests or Levites, who are willing to go to Jerusalem may go with you.

-15.and to carry the silver and gold, which the king and his counselors have freely offered unto the God of Israel, whose house is in Jerusalem,
+15.and to carry silver and gold which the king and his counselors have freely offered to the God of Israel, whose habitation is in Jerusalem,

-16.and all the silver and gold that you shall find in the whole province of Babylon, and with the freewill offerings of the people and the priests, willingly for the house of their God that is in Jerusalem.
+16.and all the silver and gold that you shall find in the whole province of Babylon, with the freewill offerings of the people and the priests willingly offered for the church of their God that is in Jerusalem.

 22.up to a hundred talents of silver, and up to one hundred cors of wheat, and up to a hundred baths of wine, and up to a hundred baths of oil, and salt without limit.

 ¶27.
-Blessed be Jehovah, the God of our fathers, who put such as this in the king's heart, to glorify the house of Jehovah, which is in Jerusalem.
+Blessed be Jehovah, the God of our fathers, who put such as this in the king’s heart, to beautify the church of Jehovah, which is in Jerusalem,

-28.and who extended to me goodness from before the king and his counselors, and before all the king's mighty princes.
-And I took courage, for the hand of Jehovah my God was on me, and I gathered from Israel, leading men to go up with me.
+28.and who extended to me lovingkindness before the king and his counselors, and before all the king’s mighty princes.
+And I took courage, inasmuch as the hand of Jehovah my God was on me, and I gathered from Israel chief men to go up with me.

 Ezra 8